-Many surgeons prepare expert reports for use in civil or even criminal litigation, or even in GMC proceedings against another surgeon.
+Many surgeons and doctors prepare expert reports for use in civil or even criminal litigation, or even in GMC proceedings against another surgeon or doctor.
 But is insurance necessary for expert witnesses?

 A 2011 court case, Jones v Kaney , overturned the historical partial immunity of expert witnesses from being sued.
 An expert witness can be sued in negligence just like any other professional whose role involves giving an opinion about a technical subject.
 The phenomena of expert witnesses getting things wrong is so common that a legal journal called Lexology carried an article in 2018 commentating on recent cases where there had been “deficiencies”.
 The author reviewed a number of published cases and summarised typical mistakes including “Lack of Realism”, “Applying the Wrong Test”, “Attempt to Mislead”, “Unreasonableness”, “Lack of Independence.”